StuttgarterDotNet/contextual-encoders/docs/source/index.rst

 ..
-Contextual Encoders documentation master file, created by sphinx-quickstart on Mon May 31 14:51:38 2021.
+Contextual Encoders documentation master file, created by sphinx-quickstart on Fri Jun  4 14:41:40 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Contextual Encoders
+API Reference
 ===============================================

-This is the developer documentation of the Python library contextual-encoders.
+This is the API Reference of the Python library Contextual Encoders.

-Because the library is in early stage of its development process, the documentation only provide the very basic usage of it.
+.. automodule:: contextual_encoders.aggregator
+   :members:

 .. toctree::
-   :maxdepth: 2
    :caption: Contents:

 Indices and tables
 ==================